ndamours14/use-cases-v4/_pages/about.md

   - /about.html
 ---

-# Introduction to the AV Annotation Use Case Recipe Book

 ## What is the AV Annotation Use Case Recipe Book?
 Annotating audiovisual (AV) materials is a useful, multidisciplinary academic practice.
 AV annotation can be performed using a variety of tools, including **AVAnnotate**.